 Japan’s benchmark Nikkei 225 jumped 2.6 percent to 20,179.09 in afternoon trading, helped partly by local media reports about fresh government aid to ride out the pandemic.

-Japanese media reported that the ruling Liberal Democratic Party plans to offer subsidies to help small and medium-size businesses cover their rent.
+Japanese media reported that the ruling Liberal Democratic Party plans to offer subsidies to help small and medium-sized businesses cover their rent.

 Businesses are facing serious hardships during a state of emergency, continuing at least through the end of this month, which requests stores to close and people to stay home.